Netflix Not Working on Roku: How to Fix [2023]

 Check if your HDMI cables have suffered any physical damage.

-An exposed wire can cause sync issues, so change your cables if you're facing any similar problems.
+An exposed wire can cause channel issues like Audio/Video sync problems, so change your cables if you're facing any similar problems.

 Also check whether your HDMI cables support at least the HDCP 2.2 protocols, as it is necessary for streaming content on various streaming channels.